The Fifth Grade curriculum awakens the student’s intellect and introspection through the lives of great people in history.

 The Math curriculum presents a substantial review of all four basic processes and fraction concepts, with an emphasis on word problems and practical problem solving.
 Students will strengthen their foundational skills in preparation for moving into more advanced computational skills.
 Students in the Fifth Grade who have strong mathematical skills and are ready for the next challenge may consider working with the Sixth Grade Math curriculum.

-- View a sample lesson
+- View and download sample lessons

 - Purchase from our Bookstore